polterguy/magic/README.md

 The above C# code is 120 lines of code, divided into 9 different files.
 The Hyperlambda equivalent is 5 lines of code in one file.
 This declarative aspect of Hyperlambda makes you on average 20 times more productive, and reduces your technical debt by 95%.

 Hyperlambda has been [officially recognised by Microsoft in several articles](https://learn.microsoft.com/en-us/archive/msdn-magazine/2017/june/csharp-make-csharp-more-dynamic-with-hyperlambda), and is currently being used by thousands of companies and individuals all over the world to solve software development backend problems.
+Hyperlambda is async to the bone, and have scalability and performance traits that's almost on pair with C# and .Net 9.

 ## Components